appoxy/ids/README.markdown

-#Appoxy IDS - Ruby Interface for the Intuit IDS Cloud API
+#IDS - Ruby Interface for the Intuit IDS Cloud API

 This library provides a super easy way to access all IDS objects from the new Intuit IDS Cloud.